Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

-Much of the success of modern deep learning is due to the availability of massive training datasets.
-However, in many real-world settings, collecting a large training set is often infeasible due to the time and cost of labeling.
-Thus, it is desirable to improve model resilience to reduced training data.
-In Figure~\ref{fig:samples}, we subsample \imdb~to produce varying size training sets, and compare \supcr\textsc{(L1)} with \textsc{L1}.
-The results show that \supcr~is more resilient to reduced training data, and exhibits lesser performance degradation as the number of training samples decreases.
+\textbf{Resilience to Reduced Training Data.} The availability of massive training datasets has played an important role in the success of modern deep learning.
+However, in many real-world scenarios, the cost and time involved in labeling large training sets make it infeasible to do so.
+As a result, there is a need to enhance model resilience to limited training data.
+To investigate this, we subsample \imdb\ to generate training sets of varying sizes and compare the performance of \supcr\textsc{($L_1$)} and \textsc{$L_1$}.
+As Fig.~\ref{fig:samples} confirms, \supcr~is more robust to reduced training data and displays less performance degradation as the number of training samples decreases.